-5.3 Landscape and Visual Impact Assessment (LVIA)
+Landscape and Visual Impact Assessment (LVIA)

-LVIA is not only concerned with landscapes that are recognised as being special or valuable, but is also about the ordinary and the everyday - the landscapes where people live and work, or spend their leisure time and the impact that development has on people.

-It also does not mean just special or designated landscapes and it does not only apply to the countryside.
+LVIA is not only concerned with landscapes that are recognised as having special or valuable status, but is also about the ordinary and the everyday - the landscapes where people live and work, or spend their leisure time and the impact that development has on people.
+It also does not only apply to the countryside.
 Landscape can mean a small patch of urban wasteland as much as a mountain range and an urban park as much as an expanse of lowland plain.
-The need to give particular attention to the effects of landscape change arises from the importance that people attach to landscape - whether as individuals, enjoying landscapes through all the senses, as local communities or as national bodies.